muslaralibasya/Web-Scraping/README.md

 # Web-Scraping
-Web Scraping adalah proses pengambilan data secara semi-terstruktur dari suatu halaman website
+Web Scraping is the process of retrieving data in a semi-structured manner from a website page.